Hwedt/ACM-mini-hacks/Website/README.md

-The online portal aims to be a user friendly and informative to aid new users in the portal
+The online portal aims to be a user friendly and informative to aid new users on the portal